matrix-org/matrix-spec-proposals/README.md

 }
 ```

-If a client sees `org.matrix.msc1234.stable` is `true`, it knows that it can
+If a client sees that `org.matrix.msc1234.stable` is `true`, it knows that it
-start sending events with stable prefixes, and the homeserver will accept them
+can start using stable prefixes, and the homeserver will accept and act on
-accordingly.
+them accordingly.

-While the general pattern of adding a new `*.stable` flag has emerged from
+While the general pattern of using the text ".stable" has emerged from previous
-previous MSCs (see
+MSCs, you can pick any name you like.
+You need only to clearly state their
+meaning, usually udner an "Unstable prefixes" header in your MSC.

+See
 [MSC3827](https://github.com/matrix-org/matrix-spec-proposals/blob/main/proposals/3827-space-explore.md#unstable-prefix)
-for a good example of how to include this information in your MSC), you can pick
+for a good example of an MSC that wanted to use such a flag to speed up
-any name you like for your unstable prefixes.
-You need only to clearly state
-their meaning, usually under an "Unstable prefixes" header in your MSC.
+implementation rollout, and how it did so.

 #### Room versions